by M.E.

 2. A self-administered study making use of a placebo effect by definition eliminates the possibility of testing a placebo effect.

-3. With some types of supplements, brand may make a difference sometimes to some people but it may take dumb luck to figure it out.
+3. With some types of supplements, the specific brand used may make a difference to some people but it may take dumb luck to figure it out.